giusepperizzo/geosummly/README.md

 ####Geo Summarization Based on Crowd Sensors

-geosummly is as a 4-states application, respectively:
+geosummly is as a 5-states application, respectively:
 * sampling: it performs the sampling of foursquare venues that are surrounded by a bounding box, and it generates a multidimensional tensor matrix where each dimension reports the magnitude of the Fourquare category vanue, and each object shapes a portion (cell) of the original bounding box;
 * discovery: it estimates the parameter minpts;
 * clustering: it performs the clustering algorithm;
 * evaluation: it computes the SSE and the Jaccard as evaluation means of the obtained clustering output.
+* optimization: it performs the Pareto distribution on the clustering output by exploiting 3 optimization functions: cluster spatial coverage, cluster density, cluster heterogeneity

 ###CLI commands